 This level of survey does not require the surveyor to disturb the décor of the building, and as such, floor coverings and furniture will not be moved, secure panels or openings will not be disturbed and utilities will not necessarily be assessed.

-Neither a valuation nor a reinstatement cost is included in a RICS Condition Report, however if you require either of these please let us know and we can arrange for them to be conducted at the same appointment.
+Neither a valuation nor a reinstatement cost is included in a RICS Condition Report, however if you require either of these please let us know and our team can arrange for them to be conducted during the same appointment.

 How will the report be presented?